mckennapsean/dissertation/content/07-reflect.md

 Overview of technique, some math and figures and related work, all high-level.
 Application of the technique (case study in biology).
 Reflections on designing for a novel technique:
 - 9-stage framework: did not have a complete design study, initial analysis was with this tool but next steps and more details were needed, not solving the full problem but only part of it.
+Walked line of application and technique driven work.
-- Nested model: encoding & algorithm contributions were strongest.
+- Nested model: encoding & algorithm contributions were strongest. wrong problem, not exactly, but close.
 - DAF: We were building a tool using this new idea, new technique.
 Saw a potential application area, deployed in lab, feedback, multiple iterations.
 Still achieved a visualization tool, even if the design study was not complete or finished.
 Some successes.
 DAF supports such a process, to build a new technique, and combine multiple ideas into the vis tool.
 Artifacts such as the tool and algorithm for the encoding were publishable, not about the guidelines or reflection for the project [DSM]. bit of a focus on PF-17 (and possibly PF-15 too, missing successful parts, plus PF-18, less focus on domain), but ultimately didn't think broadly enough about the problem, new type of pitfall? research can be about more than that but application-driven work might need more framing of the problem, DAF focuses heavily on iterating on the understanding and problem.
 Came to the project mid-way through, missed some of Discover/Understand, no good way to frame the problems and lead to a less successful design study.
 Many more methods for discover/understand, and pitfalls associated with them.
 What and how do you define this real-world problem?
 The framing can be too general and less design study-y.

 <!-- outline -->